VGP/vgp-assembly/dx_workflows/merqury_kmer_QV/Readme.md

 # merqury k-mer QV workflow
 ## Update note

+**2020-Dec-18 update**
+- found that issue on 2020-Nov-25 is AWS bad connection, so change instance type to mem1_ssd1_v2_x36 to fix issue.
+This would speed up running time and lower cost as well.
+Still keep only QV function to save money.
+- use new meryl_genomescope applet that has small DB size

 **2020-Nov-25 update**
 - use only QV function for merqury due to unknown bug for using full calculation